giuliatesta/udrive-classifier/README.md

 6. perform the prediction over the validation test and compute accuracy

+### Project's specifics
+Use Tensorflow 2 to train a neural network for the binary classification of cats and dogs based on images from this dataset.
+Images must be transformed from JPG to RGB (or grayscale) pixel values and scaled down.
+Experiment with different network architectures and training parameters documenting their influence of the final predictive performance.
+Use 5-fold cross validation to compute your risk estimates.
+While the training loss can be chosen freely, the reported cross-validated estimates must be computed according to the zero-one loss.
+NB: I adapted this project's specific to the problem of driving behaviour classification
 ### References
 - [Driving Behavior Dataset: using Machine learning Predict Driver's Behavior](https://www.kaggle.com/datasets/shashwatwork/driving-behavior-dataset?resource=download)